-Prior to his retirement in June 2010, Lawrence R. Davis served in several high-level management roles in flight operations, safety and mission assurance at NASA's Dryden Flight Research Center.
+Prior to his retirement in June 2010, Lawrence R. Davis served in several high-level management roles in flight operations, safety and mission assurance at NASA's Dryden (now Armstrong) Flight Research Center.

 Davis joined NASA Dryden in February 2002 as chief of Safety and Mission Assurance, responsible for flight safety, software, and quality assurance of all flight missions, range safety for unmanned aircraft, and occupational safety, industrial hygiene and environmental compliance for Dryden.